xplosionmind/tommi.space/content/jam/public/Installing Nextcloud.md

 - go to `cloud.example.com`

 <div class='yelow box'>

-	<u><strong>Do not</strong> insert any data</u> in the dialogue page above until connection is encrypted with <code>https://</code>.
+<u>**Do not** insert any data</u> in the dialogue page above until connection is encrypted with `https://`.
 To obtain a SSL Certificate, thus an encrypted connection, follow the next step.

 </div>

 ## Final adjustments